lordsharks/academic/README.md

 # academic

-Example website for work sessions
+Website for Ariel Muldoon, including publications and workshops